 Cpl Smith spent the following four weeks in a coma.
 He was evacuated to Landstuhl, Germany where his right leg was amputated.
 Once back in the States, he was treated at Brooke Army Medical Center in San Antonio and Walter Reed Medical Center.
 Cpl Smith describes his recovery as “a slow start with a miracle result.”
 When he awoke from his coma, he was told he would never be able to use his hands again and he would be in a wheelchair the rest of his life.
 With faith and support from friends, Cpl Smith says he was able to walk, write and slowly “regain a little bit of normalcy” in his new life.

 Now medically retired, John keeps busy with many creative projects like mixing and mastering music, art, photography and film.
 He is currently working on an associate’s degree as a first step towards a bachelor’s degree and will transfer his credits to California once he moves there.

 Despite his remarkable recovery, John still faces challenges in his daily life in his previous home.
 He says his Homes For Our Troops home gives him financial stability, allowing him to pursue his goals.
-He would like to study audio recording and video game animation.
 He also says the automatic doors and open floor plan will be beneficial for when he is in his wheelchair.

 Originally from Pennsylvania and New Jersey, John is choosing to have his home built in Southern California.
 After living and visiting other places across the country, he says the Golden State is the only place that feels like home.